The Computing Curriculum at Parochial

 Educating for Wisdom, knowledge and skills in Computing through the development of a clear progression in skills and knowledge which builds upon strong foundations across a range of subjects including Maths, science and DT.

 In Key Stage 2, Children continue to develop computing knowledge and skills to understand programming through Purple Mash software.
 Our KS2 children learn about how the internet works and critically evaluate the opportunities presented for communication and collaboration through Microsoft Teams and dojo.
 Children will learn how search engines are designed and work including how results are selected and ranked.
+Children in KS2 also continue to use iPads to create, organise, store manipulate and retrieve digital content through the use of TTRockstars, Sumdog, Reading+ and Class Dojo.
+This is through the use of our 1:1 iPads in KS2 as part of the Digital Strategy.

 Educating for hope and aspiration through Computing by ensuring that a comprehensive computing curriculum experience is provided for our children with up to date technology and software.
 Our Apple educated staff ensure that the use of technology is interwoven throughout the school day, in all subject areas, to expose children to all the opportunities that technology offers.
 We are educating our children to actively engage in the future jobs market, taking inspiration from such pioneers as George Dyson and Alan Turing to maintain momentum within technology and educate our future digital scientists.